bshall/cpc/README.md

 # Contrastive Predictive Coding

-The CPC-big model and k-means checkpoint used in the paper [Analyzing Speaker Information in Self-Supervised Models to Improve Zero-Resource Speech Processing](https://arxiv.org/abs/2108.00917).
+The CPC-big model and k-means checkpoints used in [Analyzing Speaker Information in Self-Supervised Models to Improve Zero-Resource Speech Processing](https://arxiv.org/abs/2108.00917).

 Contrastive predictive coding (CPC) aims to learn representations of speech by distinguishing future observations from a set of negative examples.
 Previous work has shown that linear classifiers trained on CPC features can accurately predict speaker and phone labels.